BHouwens/Bloodborne_Chalice_Guide/README.md

 The guide requires Python and Pip to be installed and runs on the [Flask](http://flask.pocoo.org/) micro-framework.
 It's very much still under development.

-If you would like to take a quick look, you can run:
+If you would like to take a quick look, you can run the following from the project root:

-    cd ~/Bloodborne_Chalice_Guide
     source venv/bin/activate
     pip install -r requirements.txt
     python app.py